Odzen/RESTful_API_Astronomy_Pictures/README.md

 Or one by one, searching for them in the file `package.json`.

 ### 2. Start the app
-To start the listening for requests and fill up with the local database with some data from the NASA APOD database, use `nodemon src/index.js` if or `npm run dev`, if nodemon was installed, as it is a devDependency, with nodemon the application restarts automatically.
+To start listening for requests and fill up the database with some data from the NASA APOD database, use `nodemon src/index.js` or `npm run dev`, if nodemon was installed, as it is a devDependency.
+With nodemon the application restarts automatically.
 If not, use `node src/index.js` but the application has to be restarted manually.

 ### Valid endpoints to execute CRUD operations
 - POST /api/v1/pictures